 The Company manages its liquidity risk by forecasting cash flows from operations and anticipating any investing and financing activities.
-As at June 30, 2022, the Company had cash and cash equivalents totalling \$703,350 (December 31, 2021 - \$1,329,426) to settle current liabilities of \$832,355 (December 31, 2021 - \$1,377,388).
-Subsequent to June 30, 2022, the Company announced a non-brokered private placement of up to \$1,250,000 of gross proceeds and is expected to close on or before September 9, 2022.
+As at September 30, 2022, the Company had cash and cash equivalents totalling \$340,854 (December 31, 2021 - \$1,329,426) to settle current liabilities of \$1,115,717 (December 31, 2021 - \$1,377,388).
+The Company is evaluating various opportunities for additional financing, including equity, convertible debt, asset sales, and/or a strategic investment and intends to raise further funding as soon as possible.
 Management and the Board of Directors are actively involved in the review, planning and approval of significant expenditures and commitments.

-As at June 30, 2022, the Company's accounts payable and accrued liabilities have contractual maturities of less than 60 days and are subject to normal trade terms.
+As at September 30, 2022, the Company's accounts payable and accrued liabilities have contractual maturities of less than 60 days and are subject to normal trade terms.